 This template incorporates the federally-required components of the Safe Return Plan.
 The questions in the template below will be included in the LEA ARP ESSER Fund application in EWEG.
 LEAs will submit responses to the questions within the LEA ARP ESSER Fund application in EWEG by June 24, 2021.
 The NJDOE hopes that this template will allow LEAs to effectively plan for that submission and to easily post the information to their websites as required by the ARP Act.

 that upon the conclusion of the 2020-2021 school year, portions of Executive Order 175 allowing remote learning will be rescinded, meaning that schools will be required to provide full-day, in-person instruction, as they were prior to the COVID-19 Public Health Emergency.
 The NJDOE and New Jersey Department of Health will share additional information regarding State requirements or guidance for health and safety protocols for the 2021-2022 school year as it becomes available.

-LEA Plan for Safe Return to In-Person Instruction and Continuity of Services
+Template: LEA Plan for Safe Return to In-Person Instruction and Continuity of Services

 LEA Name: Teaneck Public Schools

 For each mitigation strategy listed below (A–H), please describe how the LEA will maintain the health and safety of students, educators, and other staff and the extent to which it has adopted policies, and a description of any such policies, on each of the following safety recommendations established by the CDC.

 A. Universal and correct wearing of masks

 We continue to follow the CDC guidelines.
 Currently, we have no mask mandate but masks may be worn at the discretion of the staff/students/parents/guardians.
 Moving forward, we will follow the CDC guidelines and collaborate with the NJDOH and local health authorities in making decisions and crafting our protocols.B.
 Physical distancing (e.g., including use of cohorts/podding)